MicrosoftDocs/dynamics365smb-docs/financials/production-how-to-set-up-work-and-machine-centers.md

     ms.author: sgroespe

 ---
-# How to: Set Up Work Centers, Work Center Groups, and Machine Centers
+# How to: Set Up Work Centers and Machine Centers

 The program distinguishes between three types of capacities.
 These are arranged hierarchically.
 Each level contains the subordinate levels.